High School Mathematics

 This course is an advanced math course that continues to build upon Algebra I with extensive work in linear, quadratic, polynomial, rational, exponential and logarithmic functions.
 Problem solving in real situations is a focus.
 This course prepares students for advanced math and for college algebra.
 Algebra II provides a third math credit for graduation and is required for the STEM Endorsement.
 This course is a prerequisite for statistics, CTE, pre-calculus, and IB math.

 Pre-AP Algebra II builds on Algebra I by extending work in linear, quadratic, and exponential functions.
 Students will explore square root, rational, cubic, cube root, absolute values and logarithmic functions.
-Students will also solve square root, cube root, and ab-solute value equations.
-In addition to these Algebra II concepts and skills, Pre-AP students will enhance their algebraic manipulation skills to be prepared for Pre-Calculus and AP Calculus (AB).
+Students will also solve square root, cube root, and absolute value equations.
+In addition to these Algebra II concepts and skills, Pre-AP students will enhance their algebraic manipulation skills to be prepared for Pre-Calculus and AP Calculus.
 After this course, students should enroll in either Pre-AP Pre-Calculus or Pre-AP OnRamps Pre-Calculus.